pyscript/pyscript/README.md

 ### Summary

-PyScript is a framework that allows users to create rich Python applications in the browser using HTML's interface and the power of [Pyodide](https://pyodide.org/en/stable/), [WASM](https://webassembly.org/), and modern web technologies.
+PyScript is a framework that allows users to create rich Python applications in the browser using HTML's interface and the power of [Pyodide](https://pyodide.org/en/stable/), [MicroPython](https://micropython.org/) and [WASM](https://webassembly.org/), and modern web technologies.

 To get started see the [getting started tutorial](docs/tutorials/getting-started.md).